retry51776/notes/psychology/nervous.md

 - Hypnosis `calm, trance-like state during which you tend to have **heightened concentration and focus**, and in which you're typically more open to suggestion.`
 - Sleeping `recuperation; growth; mental function;`

-dophmine producer:
+dopamine producer:
 - Ventral Tegmental Area
 - Substantia Nigra `movement`

 > [Body Language](psychology.md#body-language) is already shown in lobster.
-> > Body Language includes Facial language. which it's addtional output from Mammal Brain.
+> > Body Language includes Facial language. which it's additional output from Mammal Brain.

 # Tissue
 > I consider sub modules of brain are tissue here.